bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-3b">4.3b A More Flexible Grid</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-So far we have hard-coded our grid values.
-By this, I mean we have used values directly to control the grid divisions, cell spacing, size, etc., rather than variables containing values.
-The latter approach allows for more flexibility.
+<p>So far we have hard-coded our grid values.
+By this, I mean we have used
+values directly to control the grid divisions, cell spacing, size, etc., rather than variables containing values.
+The latter approach allows for more flexibility.</p>

-Before our for loop, set and initialize the following variables.
-The values we'll use will reflect the grid we've already created; we'll alter these afterward.
+<p>Before our for loop, set and initialize the following variables.
+The
+values we'll use will reflect the grid we've already created; we'll alter these afterward.</p>

 <pre>
 // <i>Set some grid-related variables.</i>